RohanDas28/Product-Price-Comparer/README.md

 # Product-Price-Comparer
-## A simple site for comparing product price between different e commerce sites (WORK IN PROGRESS)
+## A simple site for comparing product price between different e-commerce sites (WORK IN PROGRESS)
 ---
 ### This Project is a Collaboration Between:
 # 1. [Abhishek Pathak](www.github.com/scorcism)